From the Michigan State Police:

 All 29 MSP posts statewide will participate in the one-day ‘Take Back’ effort between 10 a.m. and 2 p.m.
 Saturday, April 27, by serving as drop-off points for citizens to discard expired, unused and unwanted medications for destruction.
 The service is free and anonymous with no questions asked.

-Drop-off points in the Upper Peninsula include the Calumet Post, the Gladstone Post, the Iron Mountain Post, the Negaunee Post, the St. Ignace Post, the Sault Ste.
+The drop-off points in the Upper Peninsula are the Calumet Post, the Gladstone Post, the Iron Mountain Post, the Negaunee Post, the St. Ignace Post, the Sault Ste.
 Marie Post and the Wakefield Post.

 National Prescription Drug Take Back Day addresses a vital public safety and public health issue.
 According to the Centers for Disease Control and Prevention, enough prescription painkillers were prescribed in 2010 to medicate every American adult around-the-clock for one month.
 Often, some of these medicines languish in the home and are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are alarmingly high–more Americans currently abuse prescription drugs than the number of those using cocaine, hallucinogens, heroin, and inhalants combined, according to the 2010 National Survey on Drug Use and Health.
 Studies show that the majority of teens who abuse prescription drugs obtain them from family and friends for free, including from the home medicine cabinet.